tristanguigue/password-extraction/README.md

         'saxophone': 0.000001,
         ...
     },
-    # words found at distand d = 2 from the password
+    # words found at distance d = 2 from the password
     {
         ':': 0.3,
         'password': 1,